jiawendh/Cinch-frontend-interview/url-shortener-frontend/README.md

 - Fully typed with TypeScript for type safety.
 - Styled using Tailwind CSS with responsive design.
 - Custom short URLs (slugs) support with
-  - intelligent validation,
+  - Intelligent validation,
-  - profanity filtering,
+  - Profanity filtering,
-  - and related suggestion generation
+  - And related suggestion generation

-### Video Example
-Video

 ## Step-by-Step User Flow
 - Open the app in the browser at http://localhost:3000.